core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The current ID Context (Gid) used in the group.

 * The authentication credentials of the group members and the authentication credential of the Group Manager.

+  If the authentication credential associated to an entity and provided to the signature checker is a chain or a bag, then the authentication credential associated to that entity that the signature checker stores and uses is just the end-entity X.509 or C509 certificate / CWT.

 * The current Group Encryption Key (see {{ssec-common-context-group-enc-key}}).